flocasts/flo-angular/projects/flosportsinc/ng-universal-services/svg-transfer-state/README.md

 ```

 ## Caching
 Both the server and client can cache http and file lookup requests.
-This is especially important on the client-side so as not to make an http request every page change.

 ### Server Caching
 ```ts